- All Topics

 Acid number testing uses titration to detect the formation of acidic byproducts in oil.
 This test involves diluting the oil sample and adding incremental amounts of an alkaline solution until a neutral end point is achieved.
 Since the test measures the concentration of acids in the oil, the effects of dilution often negate the effectiveness of acid number testing.

 Similarly, some oils containing anti-wear or extreme-pressure additives that are mildly acidic can also provide false high or low readings due to additive depletion.
 Acid number values should be considered in concert with other factors such as additive health and water content.
+Take a look at Acid Number: A Comprehensive Guide for more detail.

 The concentration of wear particles in oil is a key indicator of potential component problems.
 Therefore, oil analysis must be capable of measuring a wide range of wear and contaminant particles.
 Some types of wear produce particles that are extremely small.
 Other types of wear generate larger particles that can be visually observed in the oil.
 Particles of any size have the propensity to cause serious damage if allowed to enter the lubricating oil.